andrewshaodev/LearningHowToLearn/index.md

 # Einstellung:

-A strongly developed neurual pattern that is already strongly developed may overshadow new ideas that may lead to better outcomes.
+A strongly developed neural pattern that is already  developed may overshadow new ideas that may lead to better outcomes.

 Focused modes may prevent you from reaching the more effective or only real solution.